- Neighbouring villages

 Relaxed sport, vibrant culture and Tyrolean cuisine

-The four romantic villages of Igls, Vill, Patsch and Ellbögen feature everything that makes active relaxation truly special in any season, including the Olympic mountain Patscherkofel, Wipptal Valley’s untouched tributary valleys and the Rosengarten Nature Reserve.
+The four romantic villages of Igls, Vill, Patsch and Ellbögen feature everything that makes active relaxation truly special in any season, including the Vital Park Patscherkofel, Wipptal Valley’s untouched tributary valleys and the Rosengarten Nature Reserve.
 Located from 900 to 1,100 metres above sea level, the villages are characterised by old villas, picture-perfect hotels and historically listed farmhouses and churches.